karupanerura/p5-iq/README.md

 # NAME

-iq - It's new $module
+iq - decrement IQ for your perl applciation

 # SYNOPSIS

-    use iq;
+    no iq;

+    do_something; # it makes slowly

 # DESCRIPTION

-iq is ...
+iq is an Acme (joking) pragma.

 # LICENSE